Four ways to get great TV sound

 For more information, see our article on choosing and setting up a pre-packaged home theater system.

 A system built from separate components gives you the best possible home theater sound, but also generally requires the most space.
-These systems typically involve between five and seven small to large speakers, depending on the individual system.
-You'll also need a subwoofer, a home theater receiver, and a disc player (like a DVD or Blu-ray player).
+These systems involve five or more small to large speakers, depending on the individual system.
+You'll also need a subwoofer and a home theater receiver.
 And keep in mind that you'll need to run wires across your room to hook up your surround speakers.

 A component surround sound system is a smart way to go when: